leftlogic/ffconf/src/articles/2019-beautiful-on-the-inside.md

 date: 2019-10-22
 ---

-The 11th edition of {% ffconf %} is fast approaching with just 18 days to go ::squee:: before we open doors to welcome another year of attendees, we, Julie and I, wanted to share the progress of the organisation to offer a few insights into what goes on in the lead up to _doors open_.
+The 11th edition of FFConf is fast approaching with just 18 days to go ::squee:: before we open doors to welcome another year of attendees, we, Julie and I, wanted to share the progress of the organisation to offer a few insights into what goes on in the lead up to _doors open_.

 ## The things you can't control